-Abstract: Learning to defer (L2D) allows prediction tasks to be allocated to a human or machine decision maker, thus getting the best of both’s abilities.
-This allocation decision crucially depends on a ‘rejector’ function.
-In practice, the rejector could be poorly fit or otherwise misspecified.
-In this work, we perform uncertainty quantification for the rejector sub-component of the L2D framework.
-We use conformal prediction to allow the rejector to output prediction sets or intervals of a user-defined confidence level (with distribution-free guarantees), instead of just the binary outcome of ‘defer’ or not.
-On tasks ranging from image to hate speech classification, we demonstrate that the uncertainty in the rejector translates to safer decisions via two forms of selective prediction
+Abstract: Learning to defer (L2D) aims to optimize human-AI collaboration by allocating prediction tasks to either a machine learning model or a human expert, depending on which is most likely to be correct.
+This allocation decision is governed by a rejector: a meta-model that routes inputs based on estimated success probabilities.
+In practice, a poorly fit or otherwise misspecified rejector can jeopardize the entire L2D workflow due to its crucial role in allocating prediction tasks.
+In this work, we perform uncertainty quantification for the rejector.
+We use conformal prediction to allow the rejector to output prediction sets or intervals instead of just the binary outcome of ‘defer’ or not.
+On tasks ranging from image to hate speech classification, we demonstrate that the uncertainty in the rejector translates to safer decisions via two forms of selective prediction.

 Submission Type: Regular submission (no more than 12 pages of main content)